Wedeto/Mail/README.md

 ## Differences from Zend\Mail

-WASP\Mail is derived from Zend\Mail.
+Wedeto\Mail is derived from Zend\Mail.
 However, it has been changed in fundamental ways.
 Every dependency on other parts of the Zend framework was stripped out.
 Additionally, support for other transports and protocol was stripped out.
-The aim of WASP\Mail is to be lightweight and functional, not to be a building block to create webmail application.
+The aim of Wedeto\Mail is to be lightweight and functional, not to be a building block to create webmail application.
 Therefore, support for IMAP and POP was removed.

 Support for alternate transports such as Sendmail and PHP's mail function was